PaloAltoNetworks/pcs-compare-csv-accounts-to-tenant/README.md

    Change this to apiX.prismacloud.io and populate it in the configs.yml.
     Or go here for more information:* https://api.docs.prismacloud.io/

+5. If you receive GlobalProtect generates 'self-signed certificate in certificate chain' errors, set ```ca_bundle``` in ```config/configs.yml``` (or set the ```REQUESTS_CA_BUNDLE``` environment variable) to a valid CA bundle including the 'Palo Alto Networks Inc Root CA' used by GlobalProtect.
+   Hint: Copy the bundle provided by the certifi module (locate via 'python -m certifi') and append the 'Palo Alto Networks Inc Root CA'.

 ### Run

 ```